Technical “How-To’s”

 Alerting

-Now that you have the metrics gathered and exported to the destination of your choice, you may want to explore how to effectively configure alerts for these metrics.
+Now that you have the metrics gathered and exported to the destination of your choice, you can explore how to configure alerts for these metrics effectively.
 Here are some alerting possibilities for Solr:

 1. Alerts to notify that the Solr server is down